csiro-mlai/dl_hpc_starter_pack/README.md

  - Reads the configuration `.yaml` and combines it with the command line arguments.
  - Submits `stages` to the cluster manager if `args.submit = True` or runs `stages` locally.
 The command line arguments and the configuration arguments are passed to `stages` in both cases.

-# Cluster manager arguments & distributed computing
+# Cluster manager and distributed computing

 ---